x2048/terraform/README.md

 This is a tiny helper tool to correct light and shadow problems in the world, which may happen when painting the world with Terraform Brush.

-"Place" (Right click) to recalculate light within 100 blocks manhattan distance from the target.
+"Place" (Right click) to recalculate light in a cuboid within 100 blocks from the target.